behu-kea/dat20-classes/week-9/sessions.md

 Answer these questions:

-- What type is the notes?
+- What type are the notes?
-- How are the individual notes saved in the session
+- How are the notes saved in the session
 - We are not sending any data from the controller to the view.
 How are we rendering the notes?
 - When clicking the `Add Note` button a new note is saved in the session.
 But how does that work?

+When you come back i will randomly select a group to present the code

 ## Exercise time - rest of class

 Lets create a website where users can see the weather for different cities!
 It will work by the user adding a list of cities and then for each city the user can see the weather.

+Use this boilerplate for the project: https://github.com/behu-kea/weather-boilerplate